 Notes on the Geography of Laos: Houayxay

-Houayxai, variously transliterated, is the Laotian port of entry for travellers coming from Chiang Rai, Thailand.
-We're heading downstream on the Mekong.
+Houayxay is the Laotian port of entry for travelers coming from Chiang Rai, Thailand.
+Once we get in, we'll head downstream on the Mekong.

-A simple ferry crosses the Mekong from Chiang Khong on the Thai side.
-The immigration office is on the river, and a block uphill is this main street.
+A simple ferry crosses the great river from Chiang Khong on the Thai side.
+The immigration office is a block uphill from the landing on the Laotian side.

 Looking the other way.
-The taller white building, with the satellite dish, is a hotel.
+The tallest white building, with the satellite dish, is a hotel.

 The Wat Jawn Khao looks down on the street.
-The stairs are flanked by rippling nagas or serpents.
+The stairs are flanked by rippling nagas, mythical serpents.

 At the bottom of the stairs, the serpents are fed.